COVID-19 Emergency Resources

 Kent State Emergency Grant

-The Kent State Emergency Grant Application is open to degree or certificate-seeking students currently enrolled in the present semester, who have been affected by the pandemic and have emergency needs.
+The Kent State Emergency Grant Application is open to students enrolled at Kent State University on or after March 13, 2020, who have been affected by the pandemic and have emergency needs.
 If you have a pending Emergency Grant application, your application is still on file.
-New Fall semester applications are now available.
 For any additional information regarding resources for financial aid and scholarships, billing and payment, and financial wellness, please contact One Stop at (330) 672-6000.

 Kent Cares Website